 NZSA Membership Benefits

 Your NZ Society of Authors membership gives you access to a wide variety of benefits.
 Along with our longstanding membership benefits, we have sourced a range of discounted services from editors, proofreaders, digital conversion, typing services, book designers and at bookstores!
-Visit the discount page for more details.

 Here is a list of all the membership benefits now available to you.